Definition of Folliculitis

 Treatment of Folliculitis

 The treatment plan of folliculitis should be tailored against the most likely etiology and not completely blind.
 Patients with uncomplicated superficial folliculitis do not need systemic antibiotics.
 The use of antibacterial soaps is usually sufficient.

-In few patients, the pustules become intensely painful.
-In that case, the use of warm compressors with or without topical antibiotics can be helpful.
+In a few patients, the pustules become intensely painful.
+In that case, the use of warm compressors, with or without topical antibiotics, can be helpful.
 Patients with deep folliculitis should receive oral antibiotics.

 The most commonly used systemic antibiotic for folliculitis is dicloxacillin or a cephalosporin.
 Non-responders should be prescribed clindamycin, minocycline or linezolid.

 Patients with deep folliculitis should undergo an incision and drainage procedure which can be curative.